EvernodeXRPL/react-native-hp-js-client/README.md

 # HotPocket javascript client
-HotPocket javascript client library to support json and bson protocols in NodeJs and Browser environments.
+HotPocket javascript client library to support json and bson protocols in React Native environments.

 ### Publish to npm
 ```